danmcgrath10/audio-visualizer/OPEN_SOURCE_SETUP.md

 ## 🚀 Ready to Launch!

-Your Audio Visualizer is now a fully-featured open source project that:
+Your EarGoo is now a fully-featured open source project that:

 1. **Works out of the box** - No configuration needed for basic features
 2. **Scales to enterprise** - Feature flags enable cloud hosting